nuagenetworks/nuage-metroae/README.md

 The procedures have changed substantially in version 3.0 to improve usability.
 If you have used previous versions of MetroÆ, please see [RELEASE_NOTES.md](Documentation/RELEASE_NOTES.md) for details.

-All MetroÆ operations, including Docker container management, use the command `metroae`.
+All MetroÆ operations, including Docker container management, use a command `metroae` for consistent usage and syntax.
+Please see [DOCKER.md](Documentation/DOCKER.md) for details on configuration and use of the container version of MetroÆ.

 ## Supported Components for Deployment
 MetroÆ supports deployment of the following components as VMs on the target server.
 These are the same target server types that are supported on the VSP platform.